Kotlin/kotlinx.serialization/docs/basic-serialization.md

 )
 ```

-This annotation instructs framework to always serialize property, regardless of its value or format settings.
+This annotation instructs the framework to always serialize property, regardless of its value or format settings.
 It's also possible to tweak it into the opposite behavior using [EncodeDefault.Mode] parameter:

 ```kotlin